marcransome/pond/man/pond.md

 A pond represents a collection of shell variables (and in a future release functions) within the fish shell.
 Ponds are used to group related shell variables together.
 Naming ponds after individual applications or local development environments is a good way to separate and control them by use-case.

-Pond provides tab completion for all commands and options discussed here in addition to pond name completion for any ponds that exist.
+Pond provides tab completion for all commands and options discussed here in addition to pond name completion for any ponds that exist locally.

 Options
 -------